dai-shi/excalidraw-animate/README.md

 ## What is this

-This is an experimental tool to convert an [Excalidraw](https://excalidraw.com) drawing into animation.
+This is an external tool to convert an [Excalidraw](https://excalidraw.com) drawing into animation.